24.7 Gravitational Wave Astronomy

 Suppose the amount of mass in a black hole doubles.
 Does the event horizon change?
 If so, how does it change?

 A monkey hanging from a tree branch sees a hunter aiming a rifle directly at him.
 The monkey then sees a flash and knows that the rifle has been fired.
 Reacting quickly, the monkey lets go of the branch and drops so that the bullet can pass harmlessly over his head.
 Does this act save the monkey’s life?
 Why or why not?
-(Hint: Consider the similarities between this situation and that of Exercise.)
+(Hint: Consider the similarities between this situation and that of the last question.)

 Why would we not expect to detect X-rays from a disk of matter about an ordinary star?